 You need pumpkin pie.
 Or apple pie.
 Or your favorite kind of pie.
 I’m a fan of this pumpkin pie from The PPK.

 My Grandma makes this cake every year, so I made my own vegan version.
 It's a fluffy pumpkin cake, not overly spicy, topped with cream cheese frosting.

-This recipe from my drink-inspired dessert cookbook Cheers to Vegan Sweets is a good one to pull out for Thanksgiving, or anytime during the fall.
+This recipe from my drink-inspired dessert cookbook Cheers to Vegan Sweets is a good one to pull out for vegan Thanksgiving.
 Try making them into donut holes instead of full-sized donuts so you’ll have enough room to sample every dessert.